JeffLuong/PROJECT_04_Hue_Square/README.md

-## Hue Game v.1.0.0
+## Hue Square v.1.0.0

 ####Play it here: [Hue](https://hue-the-game.herokuapp.com/)
 ----

-#### What is Hue?
+#### What is Hue Square?
 ----
-Hue is a minimalist game that is inspired by 2048, material design, and of course, color.
+Hue is a minimalist game that is inspired by Threes, material design, and of course, color.
 It is a color 'averaging' game that allows user to move their tile and 'merge' colors with the neighboring tile.
 The goal of the game is to be a certain color chosen by the AI at a specific location on the board.

 #### Technology Used
 ----